 Again, it’s about putting serious thinking into your business model, challenging your assumptions, and developing robust financial models.
 And don’t forget to think about what may go wrong.
 Quality of thinking, that’s what business planning is about.

-2 – Proper planning takes time
+2 – Proper business planning takes time

 Don’t rush it, take your time.
 The goal is to create a carefully thought-out business model that’s viable.
 If you rush it, perhaps on a deadline to meet with the bank, or if you’re just going through the “motions”, the business plan is likely to have serious flaws, not to mention typos and grammatical errors.
 An investor will pick up on these very quickly.
 You want to present your business idea in the best light possible.